bcmichael/RNMR-Docs/docs/command/full_command.md

 continues without interruption.
 If the subprocess exits on error, RNMR will display an error message indicating the error condition returned.
 If `DCL` was called from within a macro, the current macro error handler (as set by `ONERR`) is executed.
-## DEC
-Enable or disable decoupling

-Category: Acquisition

-Format: `DEC` state

-Defaults: current

-Prerequisites: Acquisition stopped (HALT); RNMR only

-Description:
-`DEC` sets the decouple flag FLAG_DEC on or off.
-In all system pulse programs, FLAG_DEC must be on for decoupling to be active.
-Thus, for these programs, `DEC OFF` deactivates all decoupling.
-To turn on decoupling, however, it may be necessary to turn on additional decouple flags - see `DECFLG` for more details.  `DEC` takes one parameter, "state" which may be either ON or OFF.
-If "state" is omitted, RNMR will prompt for a decouple state with the current decoupler state as the default.
-If the user accepts the current decoupler state, no changes are made.
-## DECFLG
-Enable or disable segments of decoupling during a pulse sequence

-Category: Acquisition

-Format: `DECFLG` flag state

-Defaults: 1 current

-Prerequisites: Acquisition stopped (HALT); RNMR only

-Description:
-`DECFLG` sets a decouple segment flag on or off.
-In system pulse programs, the decouple flags FLAG_DEC1 through FLAG_DEC4 turn on and off segments of decoupling, while the main decouple flag FLAG_DEC disables all decoupling when it is OFF.
-That is, in order to have decoupling on during a segment of a pulse program, one must have FLAG_DEC ON and the appropriate segment flag (if any) ON.
-To turn FLAG_DEC on or off, use the command `DEC`.
-To determine which segment flags are used in a given pulse program, examine the PP book entry for that pulse program.

-The first parameter of the `DECFLG` command, "flag" selects which decouple flag is to be set.
-If this parameter is omitted, then RNMR will prompt for its value with a default of 1, i.e. FLAG_DEC1 will be set by default.
-The legal values of "flag" are the integers 1, 2, 3, and 4.
-A particular choice of "flag" directs `DECFLG` to set FLAG_DEC"flag".

-The second parameter, "state" specifies whether the selected decouple flag should be turned on or off.
-If "state" is omitted, RNMR will prompt for a decouple state with the current state of "flag" as the default.
-If the user accepts the default state by pressing <RETURN\> at the STATE prompt, no changes are made.
-The allowable values of "state" are ON and OFF.
 ## DF
 Differentiate data